rawilk/vue-context/docs/demos/advanced.md

 ## Demo 2

-{.tip}
-> Right click on each of the colors to have a context menu appear to allow you do add or
+> {tip} Right click on each of the colors to have a context menu appear to allow you do add or
 > remove the color from the array of selected colors.

 <div id="advanced-2-app">